preichenberger/go-coinbasepro/README.md

 ```

 ### Time
-Results return coinbase time type which handles different types of time parsing that GDAD returns.
+Results return coinbase time type which handles different types of time parsing that GDAX returns.
 This wraps the native go time type

 ```go
   import(